WayneGibbings/ScoreMore/README.md

     *   Displays completed games with expandable details.
     *   Provides delete functionality with confirmation dialog for removing games from history.

+*   **`src/components/InfoPage.tsx`:**
+    *   Implements a modal-based help system with comprehensive usage instructions.
+    *   Uses a responsive design that works well on both desktop and mobile devices.
+    *   Organized into logical sections with proper heading hierarchy for accessibility.

 *   **`src/db.ts`:**
     *   Initializes the `sql.js` database and loads the `sql-wasm.wasm` file.
     *   Defines the database schema (`current_game_state`, `game_history`, `score_log`).